 But when Disney’s California Adventure opened in 2001, it didn’t make as many fans as Disney had hoped.
 Disney’s intensely-loyal and generations-long Southern Californian audience outright rejected the new park.
 Attendance at the brand-new park was only a fraction of what executives had anticipated, and surveys of exiting guests showed definitively that only a fifth of California Adventure’s visitors enjoyed their experience.

-If you’re looking for the full story and a walkthrough of exactly what was wrong with this under-built and creatively starved park, you’re in luck… Disneyland’s second gate was so unsuccessful upon opening, it earned its own in-depth feature in our Disaster Files series – Disaster Files: Disney’s California Adventure – that details the rise, fall, and rebirth of the park and the theme park Disneyland almost got instead.
+If you’re looking for an eye-opening walkthrough of the original Disney's California Adventure and want to know the full story of exactly what was wrong with this under-built and creatively starved park, you’re in luck… Disneyland’s second gate was so unsuccessful upon opening, it earned its own in-depth feature in our unfortunate series – Disaster Files: Disney’s California Adventure – that details the rise, fall, and rebirth of the park and the theme park Disneyland almost got instead.

 When California Adventure opened, it had only four theme lands (here called “districts”) – Sunshine Plaza, Hollywood Pictures Backlot, The Golden State, and Paradise Pier.
 All four were plagued by the park’s foundational folly: rather than being romanticized, idealized visions of a historic California transporting us to a time and place we've always imagined (think of Disneyland's Adventureland, Frontierland, Fantasyland, New Orleans Square, etc), California Adventure's districts were unabashedly modern.
 Each was set in the present and packed with modern allusions, puns, and jabs at Californian culture, all to the tune of modern pop music.
 Lightly dressed and packed with off-the-shelf thrill rides lacking Disney's storytelling and detail, the early park's harshest critics called these districts soulless, cheap, and notably short on attractions.